 - Select a relay group from which the new computer will download security updates.

 - Click Next to begin the search for the computer.

 If the computer is detected and an agent is installed and running on that computer, the computer will be added to your computers list and the agent will be activated.

 If a policy has been assigned to the computer, the policy will be deployed to the agent and the computer will be protected with all the rules and configurations that make up the policy.

 By default, the security updates delivered by relay groups include new malware patterns.
 If you have enabled the Support 9.0 (and earlier) agents option (on the Administration > System Settings > Updates page), updates to the engines will also be included.

 A discovery operation scans the network for visible computers.
-To initiate a discovery operation, click Discover in the toolbar on the Computers page.
+To initiate a discovery operation, go to the Computers page, click Add > Discover.
 The Discover Computers dialog will appear.